 - When using dual monitors, PVX will not work if the secondary monitor is on the left of or above the primary monitor.
-The secondary monitor must to be to the right of or below the primary monitor. - When sharing applications from PVX, users on the receiving end may notice distorted content on the sender's desktop in other open windows that are not being shared.
-This is an intentional security feature that protects information in any open window that is not the target of the data share. - If you are in a call while your PVX window is set to Toolbar mode, and the far site transmits VGA video, you may need to reposition or resize the far-site video window on your desktop after the call connects. - High resolution H.263 calls should be conducted at speeds greater than 768 kbps. - Calls from a system using a webcam and PVX version 6.0.1 to a system using PVX version 8.0 will connect without video on the 6.0.1 system.
+The secondary monitor must to be to the right of or below the primary monitor. - If you are in a call while your PVX window is set to Toolbar mode, and the far site transmits VGA video, you may need to reposition or resize the far-site video window on your desktop after the call connects. - High resolution H.263 calls should be conducted at speeds greater than 768 kbps. - Calls from a system using a webcam and PVX version 6.0.1 to a system using PVX version 8.0 will connect without video on the 6.0.1 system.
 Upgrading the 6.0.1 system to PVX version 6.0.2 will correct the problem.